Sticky Fingers (band): 2008–2012: Helping Hand, Extended Play and Happy Endings

 The band was formed after Cornwall and Best met Frost busking outside of the Coopers Hotel in Newtown.

 In 2008, Sticky Fingers played their first live show and in October 2009, released their debut EP titled Helping Hand.
 The EP showcases the early sound of Sticky Fingers which is mainly reggae driven, and includes the songs "Inspirational" and "Juicy Ones" which were later re-recorded for their Extended Play EP.
 The EP credits Taras Hrubyj-Piper for guitar and keyboard work, as well as Caroline De Dear and rapper Mute Mc for vocal work on the song "Lyrical Stoka".

 Sticky Fingers released the Extended Play EP in October 2010 (through sureshaker), and the acoustic EP Happy Endings in October 2011.

 After having their applications to play the Newtown Festival rejected on two consecutive occasions, in 2010, Sticky Fingers set up their own DIY stage in a friend's backyard nearby on the day of the festival.
 The renegade performance caught the attention of promoters, and notably, producer Dan Hume, who would go on to produce their next 3 records.
 Sticky Fingers also went on to headline Newtown Festival the next year.

+It was at this time that Sticky Fingers decided to give the reggae rock treatment to the classic rock song Rhiannon by Stevie Nicks.
+The Fleetwood Mac cover captured the magic contained in the original with the addition of a soft reggae beat.
+They recorded the song and also performed it on the popular radio show Triple J's Like A Version increasing their popularity among classic rock fans.

 2012–2015: Caress Your Soul and Land of Pleasure

 Caress Your Soul, the band's debut album, was released in March 2013 and reached number 39 in the Australian Albums Chart.
 The band's second album Land of Pleasure reached number 3 on the Australian Albums Chart when it released in August 2014.

 The band not only gained popularity in Australia, but became popular in countries such as France, Germany, New Zealand, the Netherlands and the UK.
-The band postponed their 2015 European tour due to personal reasons.
+The band postponed their 2015 European tour for personal reasons.